z-adams/Tutorials/Pointers/pointers.md

 my_func(&a);
 ```

-The typedef makes it clearer that, far than a double pointer being something
+The typedef makes it clearer that, far from a double pointer being something
 particularly strange, it's really a normal pointer which happens to point to
 another pointer, and is no different from a pointer which points to an `int` or
 any other "boring" datatype.